 The new Terraventure 3 has a denser weave mesh at the forefoot, with considerable stretch on all sides creating ample room in the toebox.
 This enhanced mesh design allows for better dust and dirt exclusion, while also increasing the durability of the shoes and maintaining nice airflow.

-Topo integrated a unique gaiter attachment design on their trail shoes for their proprietary performance gaiters.
+Topo integrated a unique gaiter attachment design on their trail running shoes for their proprietary performance gaiters.
 I have not used this feature or their gaiters, but the two attachments on the rear of the shoe and the one at the base of the tongue are unobtrusive and provide a quick-release system.

 The Terraventure 3 is designed with fewer external overlays than the previous model.
 The overlays are replaced by several welded inlays at the base of the forefoot and lacing system.
 The inlays are nearly imperceptible to the socked foot, but can be seen on closer inspection, after dirty runs, or felt with the fingertips.